Mineirinho: Sport

 Through its history, the arena has hosted many sporting events, including volleyball and UFC.
 2014 FIVB Volleyball Men's Club World Championship was held at the arena.

 Concerts

 Mineirinho also hosts concerts.
-Brazilian musicians such as Xuxa, Roberto Carlos and Sepultura have played at the venue.
-Notable past international performers include Guns N' Roses, Ozzy Osbourne, Iron Maiden, Scorpions, Chicago, RBD, Ne-Yo, and Rihanna.
+Brazilian musicians such as Rita Lee, Xuxa, Roberto Carlos and Sepultura have played at the venue.
+Notable past international performers include Guns N' Roses, Emerson, Lake & Palmer, Ozzy Osbourne, Iron Maiden, Scorpions, Chicago, RBD, Ne-Yo, and Rihanna.
 On October 11, 1990, the British rock musician Eric Clapton played a sold out show at the venue, selling a total of 25,000 concert tickets for the event during his Journeyman World Tour.